 "The Irish family settled in that country at, or soon after, the Anglo-Norman invasion.
 Their name was Latinized De Rupe Forti, 'of the strong rock,' which is doubtless its true meaning."

 Another source provides more details: "the family, descended from the Norman Rochford, styled in old deeds and writings, De Rupe forti, was established in Ireland at the time of, or soon after, the first invasion of the English, for so early as 27th Henry III., we find Sir Richard de Rochfort, and John de Rochfort, Lords of Crom and Adare.
 In 1302, Sir Maurice Rochfort was Lord Justice of Ireland."

 The reader should note that while the lion's share of the family claim Ireland as their original homeland, some stayed in England.
 By example, the Feet of Fines for Northumberland include a listing for Waleram de Rocheforde in 1198.

 The Hundredorum Rolls of 1273 include: Guido de Rocheford, London; and Eustace de Rocheford, Essex.

 "King Henry Henry II gave the manor of Rochford's Hall, with the estate, to a family hence surnamed De Rochford, descended from Pagan, second son of Eustace Fitz John.
 Pagan was Lord of Ewyas in 1136.
 His son was Guy de Rochford."

 Early History of the Roachfort family

-Another 189 words (14 lines of text) covering the years 1224, 1652, 1727 and 1690 are included under the topic Early Roachfort History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Roachfort research.
+Another 95 words (7 lines of text) covering the years 1224, 1194, 1652, 1727, 1690 and 1652 are included under the topic Early Roachfort History in all our PDF Extended History products and printed products wherever possible.

 Roachfort Spelling Variations